git-pull/tao-of-tmux/manuscript/08-configuration.md

 shell.
 For instance, `$ tmux set-window-option -g automatic-rename` in a shell is the same as `set-window-option -g automatic-rename` in your config.

-Configuration can be updated later via `source-file`, which is discussed in this chapter.
+Configuration can be reloaded later via `source-file`, which is discussed in this chapter.

 For a sample config, I maintain a pretty decked out one at